 Plates are traditionally round, but placemats are usually rectangles.
 Hmmmm.
 Square peg/round hole?
 How about a round mat?
 Ours are a generous 16″ in diameter, and they’re reversible: patchwork on the front, solid on the back.

-Fall has just started in the Northern Hemisphere.
-Celebrate with our playful owls placemat set.
+For kids – or kids at heart, our playful owls placemat set makes mealtime more fun.
 We provide complete templates for all our owl and tree designs along with step-by-step instructions for how to layer and stitch.

 We’re all eating in right now!
 Maybe it’s time to amp up the wattage of your tabletop with these colorful placemats.
 A hand running stitch in a thick floss across the bottom panels adds a subtle dash of texture.